dscardoso/dscardoso.github.io/_pages/about.md

 :  _with Stephen Salant and Julien Daubanes_

-The consequences of royalty relief programs in the oil industry :  _with Julien Daubanes, Saraly Andrade de Sá, Erik Katovich, and Pritam Saha_
+The consequences of royalty relief programs in the oil industry :  _with Julien Daubanes, Erik Katovich, and Pritam Saha_

 Fuel cost pass-through in commercial aviation
 :  _with Yongjoon Park_

-Welfare Analysis in the SIMPLE Model
+Welfare Analysis in SIMPLE
 :  _with Thomas Hertel and Srabashi Ray_

-A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Hao Xiong, and Ji Yong Kwon_
+A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Hao Xiong, Ji Yong Kwon, and Russell Hillberry_

 # Other Publications